r0ei/coroapi/README.md

    # Covid-19 Tracker API :microbe:

 *****
-**coroapi is not available for download right now because of updates, it will take some time until I reupload and finish the code editing**
+**coroapi is not available for download right now because of updates, it will take some time until I reupload and finish the code editing.
+Huge update is coming, below text isn't up to date, yet.**

 *****
 Provides up-to-date data about Coronavirus outbreak.
 Includes numbers about confirmed cases, deaths and recovered.